How I Stay Motivated During Long Runs: 11 Tricks To Maintain Running Motivation

 Make sure the battery on your player is charged fully before you start!

 I don’t leave that ‘anything’ for the morning.
-I am ready in the morning.
+In the morning am already prepared and fully ready for my morning run.

 Be organised, prepare all you need an evening before.
 Place everything neatly on your bed and check it all.
 No hurry, no rush.
 Make a list and check it all against it.
 Tick the boxes.